 Origin: Transverse processes of C1 through C4

-Insertion: medial border of the scapula between the spine of the scapula and the superior angle
+Insertion: medial border of the scapula between the spine of the scapula and the superior angle.

-He has written and taught about anatomy, trigger points and cranial therapies since the mid-90s.
+Tony Preston has a practice in Atlanta, Georgia, where he sees clients.
+He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.